abaird/egghead-react-boilerplate/README.md

 LESSON 8:
 configure Babel to transform the files before we run npm run build using Babel loader.
 Configuration is in the module key in the object exported in webpack.config.js.

+LESSON 9:
+add in React
+configure babel to use preset-react to compile JSX before the build process